Dieburg station: Infrastructure

 Dieburg station has five platform tracks.
 Closest to the station building are tracks 1 and 2, the running lines of the Rhine-Main Railway.
 Track 3 can be used for passing.
 Track 4 and 5 are on the Rodgau Railway and begin to swing to the north in the platform area.

 Between the two lines at the eastern end of the station there is a siding leading into the industrial area of Dieburg.
 The freight loading tracks east of the station building were dismantled as part of the construction of the new underpass.
 Not much can be seen of the former route to Reinheim today.
 A cycling path has been built on sections of the line.

 Operations

 The station is served by Regionalbahn trains.
 It is served by 80 regional trains (two RB lines) and 40 buses (four routes) on each working day:

 Rail

+In 2025 the station was served by the following services:

 Several freight trains pass through without stopping.